 Located in the exquisite La Suite Villa, the 5-star boutique hotel, Zandoli is one of Martinique’s most renowned restaurants known not only for its fantastic culinary offer but also its art-centric space which feels both original and authentic.
 Facing Fort-de-France, Zandoli is the perfect place to start your food journey on the island.
-Meticulously-presented dishes reflect on both the sea and the land with the dinner menu consisting of the local catch of the day – beautiful dolphinfish and tuna on the seafood menu – and duck, lamb, or beef among the meat dishes.
+Meticulously-presented dishes reflect on both the sea and the land with the dinner menu consisting of the local catch of the day, such as beautiful dolphinfish and tuna on the seafood menu, and duck, lamb or beef among the meat dishes.
 Black garlic seasoning, grilled and glazed onions, and passionfruit add flavorsome accents in a true Caribbean fashion.
 The desserts draw upon the French influence with delightful soufflé and meringue, while textured mango with peanuts is true to tropical origins.

-Set on the east side of the island, French Coco restaurant is a part of a luxury boutique hotel of the same name.
+Set on the east side of the island, the YLANGA restaurant is a part of the French Coco luxury boutique hotel.
 With magnificent views of the surrounding lush tropical gardens, you can choose to have your meal either on the lovely outdoor terrace or in the beautifully-designed dining room.
-One of Martinique’s best restaurants offers sublime culinary creations that draw on traditional flavors but offer a unique and inventive twist to each course.
+One of the most acclaimed restaurants in Martinique offers sublime culinary creations that draw on traditional flavors but offer a unique and inventive twist to each course.
 Well-balanced local flavors and European influence create a complementing duo on the plate, also a delight to the taste buds.
 Don’t miss the spider crab and the green lemon and coconut milk-marinated tuna tartare.

 La Table de Mamy Nounou